aritro98/ConnectK-Tournament-Bot/README.md

 12. [Future Scope](#future-scope)

 ## Overview
 The project provides a lightweight, reproducible environment to develop, test, and compete bots that play the generalized Connect-K game (like Connect-4 but with a configurable K).
-It bundles a compiled tournament engine that orchestrates matches and a simple Python bot interface so participants can focus on writing game logic and strategies without worrying about wiring, matchmaking, or rule enforcement.
+It bundles a compiled tournament engine that orchestrates matches and a simple python bot interface so participants can focus on writing game logic and strategies without worrying about wiring, matchmaking, or rule enforcement.

+## Project Workflow
+- **Prepare bots**: Each participant implements a single Python file with the required init and next_move functions.
+- **Place bots**: Put sample and participant bot files inside `bots/`.
+The engine loads every `.py` in that folder.
+- **Run engine**: Run the compiled engine (`connectk_engine.exe`) from the repo root.
+It automatically runs tournament matches, logs board states and per-move times, and produces match results.
+- **Collect results**: The engine prints winners, draws, and any disqualifications (timeouts/invalid moves).
+Use the printed output or redirect to a file for later analysis.